buaazp/logger/README.md

 ### Features

-logger can output formated log to log file.
+Logger can output formated log to log file.
 Cut log file by daily or file size.
 Easy to use for any golang program.

 ### Usage